Top 10 Most Anticipated Upcoming Anime

 5. One Punch Man Season 3

-➡️ Why we're waiting for it: Even though expectations are high (and previous seasons have sometimes been criticized), One Punch Man remains an IP that attracts a lot of attention.
-The humor, the action, the absurd or hyper-developed concepts: it's all part of the package that many are waiting to see again.
+➡️ Why we're looking forward to it: Even though expectations are high (and previous seasons have sometimes been criticized), One Punch Man remains an IP that attracts a lot of attention.
+The humor, the action, the absurd or hyper-developed concepts: all of this is part of the package that many are eager to see return.

-⭐ What we hope for: Robust animation, deeper opponents, and a Saitama who continues to surprise despite his “all-powerful” nature.
+⭐ What we hope for: Robust animation, deeper adversaries, and a Saitama who continues to surprise despite his “omnipotence”.

 6. Inherit the Winds

-➡️ Why we're looking forward to it: Original project announced by Aniplex, mixing historical period + drama with a visual style that looks promising.
-Original anime are always interesting because they don't depend on an existing manga or light novel, which allows more creative freedom.
+➡️ Why we're looking forward to it: An original project announced by Aniplex, blending historical period drama with a promising visual style.
+Original anime are always interesting because they aren't based on an existing manga or light novel, allowing for greater creative freedom.

 🗓️ Date / info: Announced for 2026, but already on the radar.

-⭐ What we hope for : A good immersion in the era covered, nuanced characters, and bold design / artistic direction.
+⭐ What we hope for : A good immersion in the period covered, nuanced characters, and a bold design / art direction.

 flashbacks of the biological parents, and that the pace remains good, without unnecessary filler.